neslib/Neslib.HarfBuzz/C/README.md

 * Open project.
 * Choose the "harfbuzz" project in the sidebar and sub-sidebar.
 * Under "Build Settings", set "Architectures" to "Standard Architectures", and set "Build Active Architecture Only" to "No" (for all configurations).
-* Also under "Build Settings", under "Apple Clang - Preprocessing", add the `HB_TINY` define to the Release configuration.
+* Also under "Build Settings", under "Apple Clang - Preprocessing", add the `HB_MINI` define to the Release configuration.
 * In Xcode, choose "Product | Scheme | Edit Scheme.." and select the "harfbuzz" project.
 * Select the "Run" scheme and set Build Configuration to Release.
 Do the same for the "ALL_BUILD" project.
 * Choose "Product | Build For | Running"